This post was most recently updated on February 5th, 2021.2 min read.

-Quite often you get the need to simply quickly query all the database sizes on MS SQL Server – most typically, for us, this need arises when a development machine gets low on disk space, and we need to check if some database’s log size has been growing, or if something else is wrong.
+Quite often you get the need to simply quickly query all the database sizes on MS SQL Server.
+Most typically, for me, this need arises when a development machine gets low on disk space, and I need to check if some database’s log size has been growing, or if something else is wrong.

 In my daily work, I rarely encounter this requirement anymore.
 Azure has almost entirely obliterated the need for such diagnostics, since it’s so easy to spin up or scale up new development resources when need be.

-The script below will query all database sizes and return them in a neat table.
+Then you can run the script below, which will query all database sizes (both Data and Log files) on SQL Server and return them in a neat table.
 Nice and easy!

-This post is kind of a classic – it was one of the first things I documented on my blog on 2014.
-But since it’s almost a one-liner, I felt silly about publishing it – and whenever I might’ve needed the SQL commands, I’ve just been accessing it from the admin interface ever since.
+This post is kind of a classic being one of the first things I documented on my blog in 2014.
+But since it’s almost a one-liner, I felt silly about publishing it… And whenever I might’ve needed the script again, I just accessed the draft version of the page.

 That’s cumbersome, though, so I finally thought it’s worthwhile to publish it after all.
 Happy to see it’s been helpful for a lot of people!